madsfaerch/squid-css/README.md

 ```
 .row
 ```
 For rows of content.
-Use the modifier class `.row-vertical` for vertical rows.
+Use the modifier class `.row--vertical` for vertical rows.

 ### Width and height